n00b69/Port-Windows-11-redmi-note-9_pro/guide/English/2-install-en.md

 #### Start the Windows disk manager

-> Once the X3 Pro is detected as a disk
+> Once the Redmi 9 Pro is detected as a disk

 ```cmd
 diskpart